If you’re brand new to Swagbucks, here’s how it works:

 - You and your referral will both get a one-time 300 SB bonus if he or she earns 300 SB within 30 days of opening their account.

 Passive income: Because you keep earning based on your referrals’ activity forever, Swagbucks’ referral program can be a solid source of passive income.
-There are also other passive income opportunities you may want to take a look at.
+There are also other passive income apps you may want to take a look at.

 Swagbucks Value and Cashing Out